BloomTechBackend/bd-team-project-support-zebra/project_documents/design_document.md

 would like to do (and why).
 You may also include use cases for yourselves, or for the organization providing the product to customers.*

 U1.
-As Customer, I want to Signup, when I provide Email as Username and password
+As user, I want to Signup, when I provide Email as Username and password

 U2.
-As Customer, I want to Login, When I provide Username and password
+As User, I want to Login, When I provide Username and password

 U3.
-As Customer, I want to Create a Profile
+As User, I want to Create a Profile

 U4.
 As Customer, I want to Retrieve specific service